AbejaCruz/AbejaCruz/README.md

 ###  Hi!
 I'm Diego Cruz - Web Developer👋

- 😎 I had worked in tech for 3 years
+ 😎 He worked in technology for more than 3 years.

  🌱 I’m currently learning  in Platzi Master.